Swallowtail23/mtgc/README.md

 Note 2G sizing is based on 4G or more server RAM.

-### PHP session.name ###
-Set a unique session.name in include/sessionname.php for all pages which call session.start

 ### Initial user ###
 On the server command line, run:
 - ```php initial.php username password``` from webserver's console in the setup folder
+- username is just FYI on the output, it's not used
-- note the username and hashed password which are echoed back to the console, and write into the database for initial user
+- note the username and hashed password echoed back to the console
+- in your MySQL write into the database for initial user -- username
+-- email
+-- hashed password
+-- reg_date (registration date)
+-- status (active)
 - copy collectionTemplate database table to {usernumber}collection, e.g. 1collection for initial user

 ### Cron jobs ###